Will-Banksy/searchlight/Benchmarking.md

 Each read block was memcpy'd into a buffer.
 These throughput scores are closer to what you'd expect when doing processing on each loaded block.

 The io/mmap benchmark is an outlier, as it seems to outperform the reported and FIO benchmarked read speed, which can be put down to caching. posix_fadvise was used to attempt to circumvent this, to no avail.
 The others weren't affected by this, as they use O_DIRECT.
+A single run was able to be timed (see examples/mmap_bench.rs) for a result of ~0.786 GiB/s - interestingly far slower than expected, and far slower than the rest.

 io/filebuf
 - time:   [2.4441 s 2.4578 s 2.4734 s]